EXPERTS

 Instead, I’d recommend individuals opt for a greens powder with a more transparent formula so they have a better idea of what exactly they’re getting in each serving.

-AG1’s product label divides its 75 ingredients into several key complexes.
+AG1 Next Gen’s product label divides its 83 ingredients (some of which are organic) into several key complexes.
 I took a close look at the Supplement Facts to see how these complexes follow through in terms of nutrition support.

-Overall, I thought that the ingredients in this complex deserve the “nutrient-dense” description, and each has been linked to potential health benefits.
-However, as this is a proprietary blend, the label does not specify ingredient quantities, so it’s impossible to know whether the dosage is effective.
+Overall, I thought that the ingredients in this complex deserve the “superfood” description, and each has been linked to potential health benefits.
+However, the revamped formula lacks nutrient-dense seaweeds like kelp or dulse, as well as leafy greens like spinach, kale, or chard.

 Dairy-Free Probiotics